dvollrath/StudyGuide/ideas/effort.md

 But this disconnect between the increased R&D effort and stable productivity growth rate is important enough to warrant a little label, as it is going to inform our work on modeling productivity growth.

-Rising R&D efforts
-{: .label .label-green }
+{: .fact }
-**The absolute number of workers and GDP spent on R&D has increased over time, but there is no systematic increase in the growth rate of productivity.**
+The absolute number of workers and GDP spent on R&D has increased over time, but there is no systematic increase in the growth rate of productivity.

 Here it is important to remember that while productivity is a measure of how efficiently we use inputs, it is *not* a measure of the number of innovations that take place.
 For example, here is a plot showing the number of patents granted by the US Patent Office to applicants from different countries over time.
 This isn't a perfect measure of the total number of innovations being found around the world.
 First, not all innovations get patented.
 Second, not all innovators get a patent in the US.
 But given the size of the US many innovators choose to patent here, even if they are from another country.